EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ## The Rules of the Game
-The EOSIO tic tac toe rules are:
+The EOSIO tic-tac-toe rules are:

 * Player one (the host) makes the first move, followed by player two (the challenger).
 * The first player to complete a row or diagonal of either X’s or O’s wins the game.